numpattern/numpattern.github.io/_posts/2020-04-16-Getting-Disclosed-GeoInfo.md

 ## Opening Micrsoft Access Database files
 ___

+To access Database files we are required to prior establish a connection with our database, for that purpose there is the ODBC (stands for _Open Database Connection_) which is a Standard for acccesing Databases.
+It's needed to have the right _ODBC Driver_ for the specific Database.

 I strongly recommend the next link to give you an insight of what we need to set our connection. [mdb accdb files](https://github.com/mkleehammer/pyodbc/wiki/Connecting-to-Microsoft-Access)

-When I first tried the next code, I obtained a empty list which meant that I lacked of the right _Access Database Driver_ on my machine, even when I had the Office installed.
-Recall that it is important to know what is the _bit version_ of both your Office and your Python.
-They have to be the same I mean compatible.
-In my case, it was 64bits Office and 64bits Python.
-The next code let us know all that pyodbc drivers we have available to use.
+We run the next code to check what ODBC drivers we have installed.
 ```python
 import pyodbc
 [x for x in pyodbc.drivers() if x.startswith('Microsoft Access Driver')]
 ```

-I encountered an empty list from the previous python code and that meant I did not have compatible drivers so I had to install it. _Microsoft Access Database Engine 2010_ from the Microsoft homepage.
+I obtained a empty list which meant that I lacked of _Access Database Driver_ on my machine, even when I had the Office installed, I did not have compatible drivers so I had to install them.
+For that, I googled _Microsoft Access Database Engine 2010_ from the Microsoft homepage.
+Recall that it is important to know what is the _bit version_ of both your Office (Microsoft Access) and your Python software; they have to be the same I mean compatible.
+In my case, it was _64bits_ Office and _64bits_ Python.

-After a lot of problems trying to figure out why I got the error _General error Unable to open registry key Temporary (volatile) …” from Access ODBC_ This page saved my life.
+After a lot of problems trying to figure out why I got the next error _General error Unable to open registry key Temporary (volatile) …” from Access ODBC_ This page saved my life.
 [Solve Error](https://stackoverflow.com/questions/26244425/general-error-unable-to-open-registry-key-temporary-volatile-from-access).
-I recommend you read that after continuing.
-It is preferably to verify user permissions to the path of your Access file, in my case I opted to locate my Access Database file in my working directory.
+I recommend you read that after continuing, but mentioning one of the common issues...
+It is preferably to verify user permissions to the path of your Access file, in my case I opted to relocate my Access Database file in the working directory of my _Jupyter Notebook Environment_.

-Let's try the read_sql function from pandas.
-It is easier than use the old cursor (for Dataframes purpose)
+Let's now try the read_sql function from pandas.
+It is easier than using the old cursor (for Dataframes purpose)

 ```python
 import pyodbc